Bounce Back Loan MSE Survey results: HSBC & Tide worst service + new customers & sole traders struggle + delays common

 MSE founder Martin Lewis said: "For many, bounce back loans have been – as they were touted by the Chancellor – a speedy lifeline to support businesses and their owners' incomes.
 Yet for a substantial number of people, the story has been very different with a catalogue of problems.

-"One in five have faced delays of over a month.
+"One in four have faced delays of over a month.
 Sole traders, in particular, have suffered being over three times as likely to be rejected as limited companies.
 Similar is true of small businesses which didn't have business accounts with a firm offering one of these loans, as they've struggled to get any help.

 "A significant number cited credit checks as a reason for rejection, even though the loans were touted as 'available to all – no credit checks needed'.